hr6134/ctchi/README.md

 `[[value]]`.
 Plain value or variable of for loop should be taken in double square brackets.

-Every tag except import and value tags, should has closed part.
+Every tag except import and value tags, should has closing part.

 #### Example
 Remember, all html pages should be in `src/pages` folder by default.